 EXECUTIVE STAFF & DIRECTORS

-Linda Lee is the Executive Director of Korean Community Services of Metropolitan New York, Inc. Prior to her work at KCS, Ms. Lee worked in operations and administration for the New York State Health Foundation and as a social work intern in the North Shore/Long Island Jewish Health System.
+Linda Lee is the President & CEO of Korean Community Services of Metropolitan New York, Inc. Prior to her work at KCS, Ms. Lee worked in operations and administration for the New York State Health Foundation and as a social work intern in the North Shore/Long Island Jewish Health System.
 She also serves as a Board Member for NAMI NYC-Metro and is passionate about health and mental health issues within the Asian-American community.
 She strives to volunteer and serve community members who are in need.
 Ms. Lee holds a B.A. from Barnard College and a M.S.W. from Columbia University.

-Myoungmi Kim is the Interim Deputy Director of Korean Community Services of Metropolitan New York, Inc. Ms. Kim is also the Director of Adult Day Care Center where she manages a variety of programs and services to impaired adult seniors and their caregivers by developing implementation and quality assurance processes.
+Myoungmi Kim is the Executive Vice-President of Korean Community Services of Metropolitan New York, Inc. Ms. Kim is also the Director of Adult Day Care Center where she manages a variety of programs and services to impaired adult seniors and their caregivers by developing implementation and quality assurance processes.
 She is dedicated to improving the quality of life for frail older adults.
 Ms. Kim focuses on intervention programs for Korean elderly populations facing chronic diseases such as diabetes.
 She is responsible for educating the elderly on health, current events, and ways to live a happier life.
 She is currently studying MPH (Master of Public Health) based on community health.

 Helen Ahn is the Director of Senior Centers at KCS.
 Ms. Ahn received a BS from Ewha Women’s University in South Korea and MPH from New York University.
 She is a founder of the HIV Prevention and Peer Education Programs at KCS.
 In 1993, she led the process that allowed KCS to receive its very first contract from the New York City Department of Health.
 She was instrumental in founding the New York State-funded Outpatient Clinic Project for Korean immigrants with St. Joseph’s Hospital in 1995 and the Managed Care Case Assistance Program (MCCAP) client database in 2000.
 These two programs remain at the center of KCS’ public health services.
 She also served as a Steering Committee Member of Korean American Alzheimer’s Coalition of New York City and is a board member of New Jersey Korean School.
 Today, Ms. Ahn oversees day to day operations at the senior center and Asian Home Bound Meal Delivery Program, including fiscal management, supervision, staff development, fundraising, establishing and maintaining public relations activities, and directing services to clients.
 She develops programs tailored to the individual needs of her clients.